Electronic Waste (E-Waste)

 Where can it go?

 In Canada, all provinces have programs to recycle electronic waste.
 The majority of these are operated by Electronic Products Recycling Association (EPRA), an industry-led, non-profit organization.
 EPRA follows a strict standard for how electronics are handled that incorporates provisions for worker safety, data security, and responsible e-waste recycling.
-In Saskatchewan, EPRA-SK collects electronics via SARCAN depots, some retailers and one-day community collection events.
+In Saskatchewan, EPRA-SK/Recycle My Electronics collects electronics via SARCAN depots, some retailers, some municipal landfills / transfer stations and community collection events.
 The program also collects directly from larger businesses and institutions.
-SARCAN ships the electronics to approved processors where the materials are broken down into their parts and the pieces are recycled into new products.
+The collected electronics are shipped to approved processors where the materials are broken down into the various metals, plastics and glasses.
+This materials is reintroduced to the manufacturing supply chain and used in the production of new products.

-If the item is a product that SARCAN does not accept, check our Waste Reduction Hub for other options.
+If the item is a product that EPRA-SK/Recycle My Electronics does not accept, check our Waste Reduction Hub for other options.
 There are voluntary programs for recycling specific electronic items, like the ones offered by SaskTel and London Drugs.

 What happens after?

 Once collected, the electronics are sent to audited and approved recyclers for processing, where they are broken down and sorted into their components.
-Materials such as glass, plastic, and heavy metals are recovered and put back into the manufacturing stream to make new products while substances of concern such as mercury and lead are dealt with in an environmentally safe manner.
+Materials such as glass, plastic, and metals are recovered and put back into the manufacturing stream to make new products.
+Substances of concern, such as mercury and lead, are dealt with in an environmentally safe manner.

 How can I reduce?